flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 This is used as a backup to select navigation aids and coursed via the RMP.

-!!! info ""
-    Currently, not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### Radio navigation selection keys

 ![ACP Radio Navigation Keys](../../../assets/a32nx-briefing/pedestal/ACP-radio-nav-keys.png "ACP Radio Navigation Keys")